geut/socket-signal/README.md

 > Signal abstraction to create WebRTC connections through sockets.

-This module only provides a common interface (for the client and server) to build your own signal.
+This module provides a common interface (for the client and server) to build your own signal.

 If you want to use a `ready to use` implementation check: [socket-signal-websocket](https://github.com/geut/socket-signal-websocket).